mreinstein/node-gearman/README.md

 * lacks elegant high level abstractions for doing work.
 A bit more boilerplate to write
 * only supports 1 server connection per client/worker
-* documentation is lacking.
-This is a priority and it's being addressed

 ## Install